SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 areaChooserHdrMaxLines                The maximum number of lines to use from
                                       the message area chooser header file.

+displayAvatars                        Whether or not to display user avatars in
+                                      message headers.
+Valid values are true
+                                      and false.

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings